paulkarpenko/us-code-ui/uscode/title-54-national-park-service-and-related-programs/chapter-2003-land-and-water-conservation-fund.md

 #### References in Text
 The Outer Continental Shelf Lands Act, referred to in subsec. (c)(2), is act Aug.
 7, 1953, ch.
 345, 67 Stat.
 462, which is classified generally to subchapter III (§ 1331 et seq.) of chapter 29 of Title 43, Public Lands.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1301 of Title 43](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title43-section1301&num=0&edition=prelim) and Tables.

+#### Amendments
+2015—Subsec. (b).
+Pub.
+L. 114–113, § 801(a)(1), substituted “September 30, 2018” for “September 30, 2015” in introductory provisions.

+Subsec. (c)(1).
+Pub.
+L. 114–113, § 801(a)(2), substituted “September 30, 2018” for “September 30, 2015”.

 #### Establishment and Collection of Use or Royalty Fees for Manufacture, Reproduction, or Use of “Golden Eagle Insignia”
 Pub.
 L. 92–347, § 3(a), July 11, 1972, 86 Stat.
 461, provided that: “The Secretary of the Interior may establish and collect use or royalty fees for the manufacture, reproduction, or use of ‘The Golden Eagle Insignia’, originated by the Department of the Interior and announced in the December 3, 1970, issue of the Federal Register (35 Federal Register 18376) as the official symbol for Federal recreation areas designated for recreation fee collection.
 Any fees collected pursuant to this subsection shall be covered into the Land and Water Conservation Fund.”

 #### Termination of Rights in “Golden Eagle Insignia”
 Pub.
 L. 92–347, § 3(d), July 11, 1972, 86 Stat.
-462, provided that: “The rights in ‘The Golden Eagle Insignia’ under this Act [see Tables for classification]], shall terminate if the use by the Secretary of the Interior of ‘The Golden Eagle Insignia’ is abandoned.
+462, provided that: “The rights in ‘The Golden Eagle Insignia’ under this Act [see Tables for classification], shall terminate if the use by the Secretary of the Interior of ‘The Golden Eagle Insignia’ is abandoned.
 Nonuse for a continuous period of two years shall constitute abandonment.”

 #### Ex.
 Ord.
 No. 11200.
 Establishment of Recreation User Fees
 Ex.
 Ord.
 No. 11200, Feb.
 26, 1965, 30 F.R.
 2645, provided: